JonJagger/cyber-dojo/readme.txt

 Adding a new fileset
 ====================
 Create a new subfolder under cyberdojo/filesets
-Then repeat the folder/manifest.rb file exactly as for Adding a new kata and adding a new language above.
+Then repeat the subfolder/manifest.rb file exactly as for adding a new kata and adding a new language above.

 Manifests